signag/raspi-cam-srv/docs/SettingsDevices.md

 [![Up](img/goup.gif)](./Settings.md)

-On this Settings screen you can configure devices connected to the Raspberry Pi through GPIO.
+On this Settings screen you can configure devices connected to the Raspberry Pi through GPIO of the [40-pin header](#40-pin-gpio-header).

 ![Devices](./img/Settings_Devices.jpg)